exercism/generic-track/TRACK_README.md

 ## Testing

-To test the exercises, run `./bin/verify-exercises`.
+To test all exercises, run `./bin/verify-exercises`.
 This command will iterate over all exercises and check to see if their exemplar/example implementation passes all the tests.

+To test a single exercise, run `./bin/verify-exercises <exercise-slug>`.

 ### Track linting